zeljkoobrenovic/grounded-architecture/_posts/2023-05-13-marketing-sales-strategy.md

 </style>

 <br>
-In the modern digital economy, IT architects play a pivotal role in shaping an organization's marketing, sales, and customer care strategies (Figure 1).
-By leveraging technology, data, and architectural insights, they can enhance these functions to align seamlessly with business objectives.
-This chapter delves into how IT architecture principles can be applied to optimize marketing, sales, and customer care strategies, ensuring better efficiency and impact.
+In the modern digital economy, IT architects play an important role in shaping how marketing, sales, and customer care work together (Figure 1).
+By connecting technology, data, and operating models, they can help these functions align more closely with business objectives.
+This section explores how architectural thinking can improve efficiency, integration, and customer impact across all three areas.

 ![](assets/images/figures/marketing-sales-support.png)